AndyFul/Hard_Configurator/README.md

 https://github.com/AndyFul/Hard_Configurator/raw/master/Hard_Configurator_setup_6.1.1.1.exe

 ## Support for Windows 11 22H2 and later versions
 Windows 11 ver.
-22H2 (fresh installation) turns off by default Software Restriction Policies.
-So, Hard_Configurator ver.
+22H2 (fresh installation) turns off Software Restriction Policies by default.
+So, use Hard_Configurator ver.
 6.0.1.1 cannot use SRP (restrictions from the left panel in H_C ).
-This issue is corrected in the new version 6.1.1.1.
+The new version 6.1.1.1 corrects this issue.
 The H_C can also work with enabled Smart App Control from this version.

 ## Software incompatibilities